-(1) The Minister, chief executive, commissioner or chief inspector may make or issue a public statement identifying, and giving information about, the following-

-- (b) investigations conducted under this Act about accidents or high potential incidents at a mine; - (c) action taken by inspectors, inspection officers, authorised officers or the chief executive to enforce the Act; - (d) the cancellation or suspension of a certificate of competency or site senior executive notice under section 182(2) or part 10A; - (e) any incident or other matter that may be relevant to persons seeking to comply with their safety and health obligations. - (2) The public statement may identify particular information and persons. - (3) The Minister, chief executive, commissioner or chief inspector must not issue a public statement under this section unless satisfied that it is in the public interest to do so. - (4) Despite section 256(2), no liability is incurred by the State for the issue of, or for anything done for the purpose of issuing, a public statement under this section in good faith. - (5) No liability is incurred by a person for publishing, in good faith, information that has been included in a public statement under this section. - (6) In this section-
+- 1) The Minister, chief executive, commissioner CEO or chief inspector may make or issue a public statement identifying, and giving information about, the following- - (a) the commission of offences against this Act and persons who commit the offences; - (b) investigations conducted under this Act about accidents or high potential incidents at a mine; - action taken by inspectors, inspection officers, authorised officers or the chief executive CEO to enforce the Act; - (d) the cancellation or suspension of a certificate of competency or site senior executive notice under section 182(2) or part 10A; - (e) any incident or other matter that may be relevant to persons seeking to comply with their safety and health obligations. - (2) The public statement may identify particular information and persons. - (3) The Minister, chief executive, commissioner CEO or chief inspector must not issue a public statement under this section unless satisfied that it is in the public interest to do so. - (4) Despite section 256(2), no liability is incurred by the State for the issue of, or for anything done for the purpose of issuing, a public statement under this section in good faith. - (5) No liability is incurred by a person for publishing, in good faith, information that has been included in a public statement under this section. - (6) In this section-